dkandalov/live-plugin/README.md

 There is great [Internal Reprogrammability blog post](http://martinfowler.com/bliki/InternalReprogrammability.html) on this topic by Martin Fowler.

-Motivations for LivePlugin are along the same lines:
+The reasons LivePlugin exists are along the same lines:
  - **minimal setup to start writing plugin**.
-   Creating new project configured for plugin development feels like too much effort if all I want is to write 20 lines of code.
-   LivePlugins exist outside of normal IDE projects and, therefore, can be modified and run from any project.
+   LivePlugins can always be edited/executed in LivePlugin toolwindow regardless of the current project in IDE.
+   This takes much less effort than creating new project configured for plugin development.
  - **fast feedback loop**.
-   Typical plugin development involves starting new instance of IDE and restarting it on every code change which cannot be hot swapped.
    LivePlugins are run in the same JVM instance, so there is no need to restart IDE.
+   Typical plugin development involves starting new instance of IDE and restarting it on most code changes.
+   (There is a caveat that some parts of IDE API are not designed to be reconfigured without JVM restart.
+   This is unfortunate and will hopefully change sometime in the future.)
  - **customizable IDE**.
-   It is disappointing that most development tools are difficult to customize.
+   Majority of the development tools are difficult to customize.
-   After all, developers is the best possible group of people to do it.
    This plugin is an attempt to improve the situation.

 Practical use cases:
+ - prototyping of IntelliJ plugins
+ - experimenting with IntelliJ API
  - project-specific workflow automation
- - running existing shell scripts from IDE
+ - integrating shell scripts with IDE
- - quick prototyping of IntelliJ plugins
- - experimenting with IntelliJ API

 ### Plugin Examples
-##### Hello world
+Hello world:
 ```groovy
 import static liveplugin.PluginUtil.show
 show("Hello world") // shows balloon message with "Hello world" text
 ```
-##### Insert New Line Above Action
+Insert New Line Above Action:
 ```groovy
 import com.intellij.openapi.actionSystem.AnActionEvent
 import static liveplugin.PluginUtil.*